Verity: My first (and probably last) CoHo book

 The writing itself was mostly exposition, and my number 1 pet peeve is writing that is more telling than showing.
 And it was so much that.

-In all honesty, I might’ve liked it better if she had to stay.
-Like if a storm washed out the roads, or if she broke a leg or something.
-But in this case, she had a choice, and her thoughts about it were annoying to read.
+I also found the main character uninteresting.
+Most of her headspace is her just waffling about whether she should leave and pitying herself, which got old really fast.
+But of course, she had to stay or the plot couldn’t happen.
+In all honesty, I might’ve liked it better if she really was forced to stay, rather than choosing to stay.
+Perhaps if a storm washed out the roads, or if she broke a leg.
+But in this case she had a choice, and her inconsistent thoughts about it were annoying to read.

-Should you read it?
+Should you read Verity?

 But I can’t honestly say I recommend it.